India to invest $1.46 trillion to lift virus-hit economy

 The key lesson India learnt from the pandemic is to become self-reliant in manufacturing and developing itself as a key supply chain destination for international companies, Prime Minister Narendra Modi said.

 “The coronavirus epidemic is a big crisis, but it can’t stall India’s economic progress,’’ Modi said in a speech from New Delhi’s 17th century Mughal-era Red Fort to mark 74 years of the country’s independence from British rule.
+He wore an orange and white turban with a long scarf around his neck.

 He also said that three vaccines are in different phases of testing in India and it will start mass production as soon as it got a green light from scientists.
+“Detailed plans are in place for large-scale production of corona vaccine and making it available to every Indian,” he said.

 India’s coronavirus death toll overtook Britain’s this week to become the fourth-highest in the world as the country reported over 2.5 million confirmed cases, just behind the U.S. and Brazil.